cbl/akari/readme.md

 ## Documentation

+In the following the construction of the formulas are described, these are implemented in [src/ankari.rs:91-238](https://github.com/cbl/akari/blob/9791015a71fb643c7111b9e6e39de102c63ffe8b/src/akari.rs#L91-L238).

 The list `S` of variables is given by one or more stripes in each row, marking a range within the line that may contain **one** lamp.
 The domain of each strip `s ∈ S` is given by `s >= s_start && s <= s_end` where `s == s_end` means that no lamp is placed on the strip.

 ![Akari Strips](strips.png)